scope.yml

 # sent from or received by the scoped process.
 This includes extended

-# network traffic is determined to contain stastd metric data.
+# determines whether network traffic contains StatsD metric data.

 #